Killing of Iryna Zarutska: Killing

 At 9:46 PM that evening, Zarutska boarded the Lynx Blue Line at the Scaleybark station in Charlotte's South End neighborhood.
 Surveillance footage shows Zarutska sitting in front of Brown, who was already seated on the train.
 Four minutes after Zarutska boarded, Brown pulled a pocketknife from his hoodie and stabbed Zarutska three times from behind, including at least once in the neck.
-Zarutska remained conscious or semi-conscious for nearly a minute before bleeding out and collapsing on the floor.
 No security personnel were present in the train car, though there were officers on board the train one car ahead.
-At least four other people were sitting near Zarutska during the stabbing, and passengers provided assistance after she collapsed on the floor.
-Zarutska became "unresponsive" shortly after the stabbing and was pronounced dead at the scene.
-A Federal Bureau of Investigation affidavit stated that she had one stab wound in the middle of her neck and a small cut on her left knee.
-An autopsy by the Mecklenburg County Medical Examiner's Office found that she had sustained three stab wounds: one in the neck injuring the right jugular vein, one in the right breast injuring the left carotid artery, and one in the left knee.
-After the attack, Brown is reported to have said "I got that white girl."
+At least four other passengers were seated nearby during the attack.